Kiage24/SBCG857/README.md

 The versatile bcftools query command can be used to extract any VCF field;

-How many samples are in the BCF?
+Q.How many samples are in the BCF?

  50 samples